usaid-cs/yesterday-i-learned/random.md

 - The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
 If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.
 - /r/fakenews existed before it was cool.
 It has nothing to do with that guy who keeps making up fake news.
 - If you can't [draw a clock](https://www.littlethings.com/brain-on-fire/?utm_source=iqx6&utm_medium=Facebook), you might [have](http://neuro.psychiatryonline.org/doi/10.1176/appi.neuropsych.12070180) [issues](http://www.alzheimersreadingroom.com/2009/12/alzheimers-clock-draw-test-detect-signs.html).
-- Bethlehem is in West Bank now.
-The [Gaza Strip](https://en.wikipedia.org/wiki/Gaza_Strip) is the tiny thing that is neither Israel nor the West Bank.
-Together, West Bank and Gaza Strip make up [Palestine](https://en.wikipedia.org/wiki/State_of_Palestine).
 - The basement is cooler in the summer, and colder in the winter.
 - [Chartered banks](https://en.wikipedia.org/wiki/Banking_in_Canada)
 - Excel's SUMPRODUCT(row1, row1...) multiplies two rows together and gives you a sum.
 Good for weighted tallies.